Have a tropically-tinged version of a classic cocktail with the spicy and strong Rum Old Fashioned.

 Instructions

 - Place the sugar cube in an Old Fashioned glass.
-Sprinkle the Angostura bitters, add a splash of water.
+Sprinkle the Angostura bitters over the sugar and add a splash of water.
 Muddle until the sugar is fully dissolved.

-- Add rum and stir gently to combine.
+- Add the rum and stir gently to combine.

-- Add a large ice cube and twist a piece of orange peel over the top of the glass to then drop it into the drink.
+- Add a large ice cube and twist a piece of orange peel over the top of the glass before dropping it into the drink as a garnish.

 Nutrition